Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 28:34 That's right.

-28:38 They like started doing the drive-thru zoo lights and they still do it like part light part way.
+28:36 During COVID, they like started doing the drive-through zoo lights and they still do it like partway.

-28:45 So you can do drive-thru for a couple days or something and then they switch to walking.
+28:45 So you can do drive through for a couple of days or something.

 28:54 Well, we're coming up on the end of the year.